 Princess Diana Will To Be Published

-Earlier reports had speculated that the will would favor Prince Harry, 13, because 15-year old Prince William, as the heir to the throne, will eventually have an independent income as Prince of Wales.
+British media had previously speculated the will would favor younger son Prince Harry, 13, because 15-year-old Prince William will eventually have an independent income as Prince of Wales.

-The will was reported to be quite basic, and Diana’s family is believed to have amended it to recognize people whom they think she would have wished to include, news reports said.
+The will was reported to be quite basic, and Diana’s family is believed to have amended it to recognize people whom they think she would have wished to remember.

 One of those additions reportedly leaves $82,000 to Paul Burrell, her butler, aide and loyal confidant.
-Also included, the newspapers say, are Diana’s 17 godchildren, who will be allowed to choose personal possessions as mementos.
+The newspapers said Diana’s 17 godchildren also were added and would be allowed to choose among her personal possessions as mementos.

-The Times newspaper reported that William and Harry would inherit the stake in Spencer House that Diana shared with her sisters, mother and brother.
-The 18th-century house overlooking London’s Green Park was once the Spencer family home in the capital, but is now leased as a museum and art gallery.
+The Times of London reported that William and Harry would inherit the stake in Spencer House that Diana shared with her sisters, mother and brother.
+The 18th-century London house was once the Spencer family home in the capital, but is now leased as a museum and art gallery.